Lifestyle Changes to Manage Testicular Cancer

 Talk to a personal trainer to help you set goals.
 Be sure to balance rest and activities so you don't get too tired.

-Talk to your doctor if you’re so tired, it makes it hard for you to get through the day.
+Talk to your doctor if you’re so tired that it makes it hard for you to get through the day.

 Finding out you have cancer is a major event that can be hard to handle.
 Facing a serious illness, feeling anxious about treatment, changes in your life, and worrying about cancer’s impact can be overwhelming.
 You will need to rely on family, friends, and other people in your life.
 People who seek help when they have cancer can often keep better emotional balance.
 Other sources of support are: